THE SAVAGE HAND CAMERA

 Arthur H. Savage, St. Paul, Minnesota (attributed) Early 1890's

 This plate-box style, string-set hand camera is believed to have been owned by Arthur H. Savage, 454 Ashland Avenue, St. Paul, Minnesota.
 Savage's name and address appear on a piece of paper glued to the inside of the lid.
-It is thought to be a prototype or one-off, possibly designed and manufactured by him since we know of no other examples.
-Savage (1872-1933), lived in the Minneapolis-St. Paul area most of his life, working as an electric component supplier and electrical engineer involved in many lighting and waterworks projects.
+It is thought to be a prototype or one-off, possibly designed and manufactured by Savage himself, since we know of no other examples.
+Arthur H. Savage (1872-1933), lived in the Minneapolis-St. Paul area most of his life, working as an electrical component supplier and electrical engineer involved in many lighting and waterworks projects.
 Based on the time he resided at 454 Ashland Avenue and the prevalence of string-set shutter designs during this period, it's believed the camera dates to the early 1890's.

 Beautifully constructed with pins, counter-sunk screws and a leather-hinged lid, the camera measures 4-3/8" high x 4" wide x 7-1/2" deep.
 The two holders acquired with the camera have a unique hinged design for loading, and were capable of accepting a single 2-1/2" glass plate.
 The holders are finished in leather on the back side.

 Sized to store six plate holders in addition to one positioned for use, the camera was equipped with a single circular view finder, similar to the No. 2 Kodak string-set of the same period.
 String-cocked through a tiny hole at the camera's top left, a push button release is found on the lower right side to make the exposure.